DIANNE'S COUNCIL EXPERIENCE

 • Inter-City Forum on Social Policy - former member

-• Alberta Urban Municipalities Association - Safe and Healthy Communities Committee (2020, 2019, 2018)
+• Alberta Municipalities Association - Safe and Healthy Communities Committee (2020, 2019, 2018)

 • Red Deer College Polytechnic Advocacy - I’m a Red Deer College alumni